Priyanvi9/webdev-devops/README.md

 Repository Structure
 The repository is structured as follows:

-/html-css-js-projects: This folder contains all the small projects and code exercises I've built using HTML, CSS, and JavaScript.
+/projects: This folder contains all the small projects and code exercises I've built using HTML, CSS, and JavaScript.
 Each project resides in its own dedicated sub-folder.

-/learning-notes: In this folder, you'll find my daily notes.
+notes-txt: In this, you'll find my daily notes.
 I use simple .txt files to save key points, commands, and concepts related to both Web Development and DevOps.

 What You Can Find Here
-Small Web Projects: Mini-projects like landing pages, calculators, to-do lists, and more.
+Small Web Projects: Mini-projects like landing pages..

 Code Snippets: Small pieces of code written to understand specific concepts like Flexbox, Grid, or DOM Manipulation.